By Mike Loughrin, CEO of Transformance Advisors

-- Developing the skills of the problem solver, without any thought of personal glory
+- Guiding the person in developing their skills as a problem solver, without any thought of personal glory

-- Leading structured conversations without the feeling of rigid scripting – free flowing and controlled at the same time
+- Ability to lead structured conversations without the feeling of rigid scripting – free flowing and controlled at the same time

 Let’s look closer at each pillar.

-The best questions will draw out objective facts.
+The best questions encourage deep thinking and discovery of relevant information.
 These are not yes or no questions.
 You need to promote a conversation.
 Getting someone to shrug and grunt is not an effective question.

 Of course, it would be nice to simply download 1,001 great questions and check this item off your list.
-Unfortunately, building an arsenal takes more time.
-You can think of stopping by an ice cream shop and sampling a few flavors.
-Then, you pick one you like and have it served atop an “Eat-It-All” ice cream cone.
+But building asking skills takes more time, and then becomes second nature.

-Coaching a problem solver requires a focus upon two big goals:
+Coaching a problem-solver requires a focus on two big goals:

-- Developing the skills of the problem solver – they need to learn work the systematic process
+- Helping a person developing the skills of the problem solver – they need to learn work the systematic process

-- Promoting conversation in a manner which allows the problem solver to work through the process
+- Engaging in conversation and inquiry in a manner which encourages and allows a person to work through the problem solving process by themselves

-“The best coaches are more concerned with developing the skills of the problem solver and less concerned with the actual problem which needs to be solved.” – Jodi Smith
+“The best coaches are more concerned with developing the skills of the problem solver and less concerned with the actual problem which needs to be solved.” – Jodi Walsh

-You need to be systematic and walk through a structure which brings clarity on accomplishments, deals with challenges, faces reality, and leads to achievable goals.
+This involves being systematic and walking through a structure which brings clarity on accomplishments, addresses challenges, faces reality, and leads to achievable goals.

-One nice way to structure a coaching session is an agenda with:
+An example is to structure a coaching session with an agenda including: